 Your value proposition is the way your book is going to change the life of the person reading.
 Will they be richer?
 Stronger?
 Smarter?
 Famous?
-Focus on this and tie each point into that.
+Focus on this and tie each point you make into that value proposition.

 10. Say Something New

 Finally, make sure to say something new.
 I’ve heard the spiels to bloggers to package up old blog posts and turn this in to an ebook.
 This advice is meant for creating a free email optin, NOT for a paid ebook.
 Don’t simply rehash old posts and ideas – come up with a fresh perspective, discuss relevant trends and give innovative insights.